-Our law firm represents and protects physicians and providers with regard to federal law enforcement investigations of, among other regulatory matters, alleged EMTALA violations.
-If you are a physician subject to an EMTALA investigation by the federal government, our law firm can help you.
-Contact us to schedule a consultation to discuss your circumstances.
+Our health law firm represents and protects physicians and other healthcare providers with regard to federal law enforcement investigations of, among other regulatory matters, alleged EMTALA violations.
+If you are a physician subject to an EMTALA investigation by the federal government, our health law firm can help you.
+Contact us to schedule a confidential consultation to discuss your circumstances.

 Often, the allegation that a physician has violated EMTALA can raise various unsavory -- and potentially severe -- employment, professional and/or financial consequences for the physician, largely due to the potential business and financial consequences for a hospital if an EMTALA violation is determined.
 Typically, a hospital subject to an EMTALA investigation must of business necessity take some mitigating measures or “corrective action” to address the alleged violation and avoid be terminated from the Medicare program.
 Such measures can involve disciplinary action against a physician, and such action can create long-term or permanent credentialing and related problems for the physician.
 The OIG can fine a hospital up to $50,000 per violation (or $25,000 for a hospital with fewer than 100 beds).
 The physician responsible for examination, treatment tor transfer, including an on-call physician, can be fined up to $50,000 by OIG.
 Even worse, the physician can be excluded by OIG from the Medicare program, which can, of course, dramatically impact the physician’s employability by a hospital or medical practice.